octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 Rather, the function returned a nameless new version of it with the modified name.

 ### Tuples

+//TODO
+Tuples gather multiple fields in a single structure.
+Tuple definition combines multiple types into a single type.
+A tuple data structure is ordered which means we can access to each element of the tuple by its position.
+Unlike `record` type, the tuple fields are unnamed.

 Tuples gather a given number of values in a specific order and those values, called components, can be retrieved by their index (position).